Universidad Laboral de Gijón: Church

 The church is considered the most spectacular building in the Universidad Laboral.
-With a surface area of 807 m^{2}, it is the biggest church with an elliptical floor in the world.
+The elliptical floor has a surface area of 807 m^{2}.

 Outside, there is a figure of the Virgin of Covadonga with Corinthian columns sustaining the statues of saints Joseph, Peter, Paul and Ignatius.
 Above, St. James on horseback with two angels sustains the Victory Cross, the coat of arms of Asturias.

 The church has a 2,300-ton dome.
 The height between the floor and the highest point of the dome is 32 m.
 During construction, approximately 450,000 bricks were used.
 The floor is entirely covered with marble and the pews, which can hold one thousand people, are made of special wood from Equatorial Guinea and customized for the church.
 The pews have been removed.

 The church is unconsecrated and has no Catholic icon.
 It is currently used to host art exhibitions.

 Theater

 The theater has a Hellenic style facade and similar dimensions to the Parthenon.
 Above the central pediment there is a big coat of arms of Spain from 1945.

 The capacity of the theater is about 1,500.
 It was the first totally air-conditioned theater, using an underground system of air distribution.

 The frontispiece was decorated with a 120-m^{2} fresco of Enrique Segura.
 When the building was abandoned, it was damaged by humidity and was replaced by a big shell of wood to improve the acoustics.